CTMJSON/Custom-CTM-Softphone-Example/README.md

 ### Optional local defaults

 If you want the form prefilled for repeat demos, copy `.env.example` to `.env`.
-This is optional; the app no longer requires it.
+This is optional;

 ---